marcelglaeser/CassandraBundle/README.md

 **NOTE :** The time reported in the data collector may not be the real execution time in case you use the async calls : `executeAsync` and `prepareAsync`

+## EntityManager

+EntityManager is linked to one connection, so one keyspace in Cassandra.
+In the bundle, you can map some Entity folders to an entityManager to then create some tables (via the SchemaManager) a specific keyspace.
+There is a configuration parameter under ``orm`` called ``entity_managers`` where you can describe each ``entity_manager``.
+The entityManager config contains the linked connection and the entity mapping directories.

+If the linked connection can't be found, will fallback to default connection

 ## Configuration reference

 ```yaml